amoeba/acdatservice/README.md

 Development involves using the wrangler CLI and a Cloudflare account with the correct resources setup.
 I don't have a guide but please reach out if you'd like to contribute and want help.

+Note that this crate must use the same version of the `worker` crate because of type sharing with libac-rs.